 All employers need to work toward improving general health and safety standards.

 An online course format can be best option.
 Most staff prefers working through a training program at their own pace, and managers appreciate not having to allocate a fixed training schedule to the whole team at the same time potentially causing disruptions to service or production.

 After undertaking bloodborne pathogen training, everyone should have a deeper understanding of bloodborne pathogens, how dangerous they are, and the validity of the protective measures.

 Through bloodborne pathogen training, you’ll be in a position of differentiating between reactive and proactive employees.

 To define this a bit further, a reactive employee is far more likely to panic whenever they see blood, and this could result in poor decision making.
 These employees may make the mistake of touching a cleaning cloth or contaminated knife with bare hands.

 In contrast, post training you will find more proactive employees, these are the individuals who know the main reason for wearing gloves whenever handling blood or any other body fluid.

 The primary aim of bloodborne pathogen training is to equip staff with the necessary knowledge to be in a position of preventing potentially deadly diseases that results from exposure to blood while working on daily tasks.

 When and where should BBP Training be taken?

-It is an OSHA requirement that Bloodborne Pathogens Training be completed on an annual basis to ensure the most current and safe standards are applied.
+It is an OSHA requirement that training for Bloodborne Pathogens be completed on an annual basis to ensure the most current and safe standards are applied.